edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/BuiltInPipelineFunctions.md

 !!! note
     The `Algorithm` used with app-service-configurable configuration to access this transform is `AES256`

-Reading data protected with this function is a multi step process:
+Reading data protected with this function is a multistep process:

 - base64 decode (for languages other than go - example code assumes hex encoding)
 - extract hash from payload (last 32 bytes)